Compute

 Ubuntu, Debian, Fedora, Rocky Linux, CentOS, AlmaLinux and custom ISOs upon request.

 Pay-as-you-go monthly with hourly metering.
 Cancel anytime, only accrued hours will be billed.
-Make sure to destroy your VM if you don’t need it anymore, because just shutting down the VM won’t stop costs from accrueing.
+Make sure to destroy your server if you don’t need it anymore, because just shutting down the server won’t stop costs from accrueing.

 Please check your dashboard to track your bandwidth usage and limits.
-Bandwidth is pooled between all of your VMs so you don’t have to worry about tracking it for each individual VM.
+Bandwidth is pooled between all of your cloud servers so you don’t have to worry about tracking it for each individual server.

-We provide a 99.99% uptime SLA for VMs.
+We provide a 99.99% uptime SLA for cloud servers.
 More info